zilishen/documentation/content/nms/admin-guides/rbac/create-roles.md

 ---
-title: "Create and Manage Roles"
-date: 2023-08-03T10:50:23-07:00
-# Change draft status to false to publish doc.
-draft: false
-# Description
-# Add a short description (150 chars) for the doc.
-Include keywords for SEO.
-# The description text appears in search results and at the top of the doc.
-description: "Learn how to easily create and manage user roles with NGINX Management Suite to tailor access according to your needs."
+description: Learn how to easily create and manage user roles with NGINX Management Suite to tailor access according to your needs.
-# Assign weights in increments of 100
+docs: DOCS-1272
+doctypes:
+- task
+tags:
+- docs
+title: Create and Manage Roles
+toc: true
 weight: 200
-toc: true
-tags: [ "docs" ]
-# Create a new entry in the Jira DOCS Catalog and add the ticket ID (DOCS-<number>) below
-docs: "DOCS-1272"
-# Taxonomies
-# These are pre-populated with all available terms for your convenience.
-# Remove all terms that do not apply.
-categories: ["installation", "platform management", "load balancing", "api management", "service mesh", "security", "analytics"]
-doctypes: ["task"]
-journeys: ["researching", "getting started", "using", "renewing", "self service"]
-personas: ["devops", "netops", "secops", "support"]
-versions: []
-authors: []

 ---

 <style>